pcarranza/nomad-exporter/README.md

 ## Usage

+* -allow-stale-reads: allow to read metrics from a non-leader server
 * -debug: enable debug log level
 * -nomad.server string: HTTP API address of a Nomad server or agent. (default "http://localhost:4646")
-* -nomad.timeout int: HTTP timeout to contact Nomad agent. (default 30)
+* -nomad.timeout int: HTTP timeout to contact Nomad agent, or read from it. (default 10)
 * -tls.ca-file string: ca-file path to a PEM-encoded CA cert file to use to verify the connection to nomad server
 * -tls.ca-path string: ca-path is the path to a directory of PEM-encoded CA cert files to verify the connection to nomad server
 * -tls.cert-file string: cert-file is the path to the client certificate for Nomad communication